It happened in the back of an adult bookstore.

 Living in Nashville was the first time in my life I was truly on my own.
 I was ready to explore and experience life.
 I wanted to experience everything I couldn’t while growing up in my extremely conservative and religious Hoosier home.
 So, for me, it meant going to the adult bookstore.

 I waited in my car for the traffic on the busy street to die down.
-I saw a break in the traffic – I quickly got out, kept my head down, and walked in.
+As soon as I saw a break in the traffic I quickly got out, kept my head down, and walked in.
 To the left was an older male cashier with a mustache and mullet.
 He gave a friendly hello and told me to let him know if I needed anything.
+The last thing I was going to do was ask for help.
+I didn’t want to raise any attention to my presence being there.

 He took me to what felt like an “employee only” area.
 There were six video monitors.
 He started telling me about their arcade, “We have six different viewing booths.
 These are what’s playing in each booth right now.
 What do you like?”
 I started to feel uneasy and grew fearful of his intention.
 “I don’t know.
 Stuff with guys in it.”
 I could sense he wanted something more.
 Something I didn’t want to give.
 He kept changing the video on the screen asking if I like this one or that one.
 He coerced me.